mhf93/imgplyr/README.md

 **Revert to Defaults** resets every shortcut in the editor (you still need to click **Save**). **Cancel** discards all changes.
 Your shortcuts are saved and restored automatically on every launch.

 ### Effect Toggle Bindings
-The bottom section of the keybindings editor lists one entry for each effect — Drop Shadow, Inner Glow, Black & White, Gradient Map, Threshold, and Dither.
+The second section of the keybindings editor lists one entry for each effect — Drop Shadow, Inner Glow, Black & White, Gradient Map, Threshold, and Dither.
 These are all **unset by default**.
 Assign any key you like; pressing it will toggle that effect on or off exactly as if you had clicked the checkbutton in the Effects menu.

+### Transition Toggle Bindings
+The third section lists entries for **Fade In** and **Fade Out**.
+These are also **unset by default**.
+Assigning a key lets you toggle each fade on or off live during a performance without opening the menu.

 ---